Canonical · Category Definition

 Relationship to Existing Categories

-Coherence Governance Infrastructure does not replace existing governance technologies.
+Coherence Governance Infrastructure does not replace existing governance structures.

 It operates at a different structural layer.